jlroo/FPGA-volatility/README.md

 ##Introduction

-A joint collaboration between the Finance and Financial Service and Business Analytics Lab of Loyola University Chicago.
+A joint collaboration between the Finance Department, The Financial Service and Business Analytics Lab at Loyola University Chicago and The CME Group.
 The goal of this project is to compare the time taken to compute the price of a binomial option by using The Cox–Ross–Rubinstein (CRR) procedure, followed by backward induction calculated on a regular machine against one that uses Maxeler computing.
 In Computer Science, a similar way of approach is by the **triangular wavefront** programming.

 ##Features of Maxeler Computing